sprintcube/docker-compose-lamp/README.md

 ### Configuration

 This package comes with default configuration options.
 You can modify them by creating `.env` file in your root directory.
-To make it easy, just copy the content from `sample.env` file and update the environment variable values as per your need.
+To make it easy, just copy the content from `.env.example` file and update the environment variable values as per your need.

 ### Configuration Variables